Yoda49/notify/README.md

 10. confirmButtonText - Text for confirm button.
 Default is "OK".
 11. cancelButtonText  - Text for cancel button.
 Default is "ОТМЕНА".
 12. userButtonText - Text for user button.
 Default is "".
 13. confirmFunction - This function will run after click on confirm button.
+Accepts input value if it exist (function (inputValue){}).
 14. cancelFunction  - This function will run after click on confirm button.
+Accepts input value if it exist (function (inputValue){}).
 15. userFunction - This function will run after click on confirm button.
+Accepts input value if it exist (function (inputValue){}).
 16. closeOnConfirm - true (default) or false.
 Use this option for ajax or other request, when you need delay.
 Next notify window will replace this window.

 **notify.close()**